Fermin Perdomo

 </script>

-Step 5: Create API to Register Token
+Step 6: Create an API Route to Register Tokens

 Route::post('/api/register-fcm-token', function (Request $request) {